yma010/Whiskr/README.md

 #### Challenges

-Time contraints, workload and lack of resources on documentation for GraphQL-AWS file upload.
+Time constraints, workload and lack of resources on documentation for GraphQL-AWS file upload.

 ---------------